COVID-19 vaccination is effective and the safest way to protect yourself from COVID-19.

 - reduce your risk of catching and spreading COVID-19

 - protect against different strains (variants) of COVID-19

-If you're at increased risk, a booster dose helps you maintain strong protection from becoming seriously ill or needing to go to hospital if you catch COVID-19.
+If you're at increased risk, a booster dose helps boost your antibodies and give you good protection from becoming seriously ill or needing to go to hospital if you catch COVID-19.

 There is a chance you might still get or spread COVID-19 even if you have a vaccine, so it's important to follow advice about how to avoid catching and spreading COVID-19.

 The COVID-19 vaccines can cause some side effects, but not everyone gets them.

 COVID-19 vaccine ingredients